Off-Topic V: Autographs of Famous and Notable Americans

 As a vocalist, Bing Crosby had more #1 recordings (38) and more hits (368) than any other recording artist in history, and virtually invented the preeminent style of 20th century popular singing.
 As a movie actor, he was the #1 box office star a record five consecutive years and won an Oscar for Best Actor (he was nominated three times).
 In an interview with Time magazine, Louis Armstrong described Bing’s voice as “like gold being poured out of a cup.”

-Legendary trumpet and cornet player Louis Armstrong was simply the most important and influential figure in the history of jazz music.
+Legendary trumpet and cornet player Louis Armstrong was simply the most important figure in the history of jazz music.
 Crosby once said of him, “American music begins and ends with Louis Armstrong.

 Jay Hanna “Dizzy” Dean (1910-1974)